-- 2. (a) Introduction.
-05 Mins
+2. (a) Introduction. - 05 Min

-- (b) Command and control 10 Mins
+(b) Command and control - 10 Min

-- (c) Headquarters and Formation Headquarters 10 Mins
+(c) Headquarters and formation headquarters - 10 Min

-- (d) Navy and Air Force 10 Mins
+(d) Navy and Air Force - 10 Min

-- (e) Conclusion 05 Mins
+(e) Conclusion - 05 Min

-3. As a Cadet of NCC, it is very important to understand the basic organisation of the Armed Forces.
-An overview of the command and control structure shows how finely it has been tuned to meet India's security requirements, based on the major wars that it has fought and the present day relations between India &its neighbours.
+3. As a Cadet of NCC, it is very important to understand the basic organisation of our Armed Forces.
+An overview of the command and control structure shows how finely it has been tuned to meet India's security requirements, based on the major wars that it has fought and the present day relations between India and its neighbours.